Key Take-Aways for IT from the Latest Vulnerability Management Research

 Old, unsupported versions of Windows represent a persistent security risk—but also ready evidence for a tech refresh.

 Part of the role of IT management is to make sure your organization gets the maximum return from its IT investments, and sometimes that means hanging on to aging servers and other devices for an extra year or two.
 Or three.
 Or more.
 But this can be problematic.
 This report shows that once official vendor-sponsored support for a platform ends, as it just did in January for Windows 7, it becomes much harder to manage vulns on that platform.
 Look at the drastic difference in vulnerability survival rates between Windows 10 and Windows Server 2016 (both still supported) and long-unsupported Windows XP and Windows Server 2003 platforms.
-If you’re looking for data to show upper management that holding onto older systems is unwise, show them this chart.

 In terms of high-risk remediation capacity, enterprises still have work to do.